mohansatyasriram/datastructure/README.md

 ## Data Structures
 We have provided implementations of various data structures, including but not limited to:

--LinkedList
+- LinkedList
--Stack
+- Stack
--Queue
+- Queue
--Binary Tree
+- Binary Tree
--Hash Table
+- Hash Table
--Graph
+- Graph
 Each data structure has its own directory with source code and documentation, making it easy to explore and understand.
 ## Algorithms
 You can find a variety of algorithms in this repository, such as:

--Sorting algorithms
+- Sorting algorithms
--Search algorithms
+- Search algorithms
--Graph algorithms
+- Graph algorithms
--Dynamic programming
+- Dynamic programming
 Each algorithm is implemented with clear explanations and often includes sample usage.